Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Validator Landscape

 \section{Validator Landscape}

 Although every validator starts with an equal initial stake of 32~ETH, a single entity can control multiple validators, thereby increasing their \textit{staking power}.
 In the subsequent analysis, we group validators into entities and examine the level of (de)centralization within the validator landscape by assessing the distribution of staking power amongst entities.
+We detail our validator clustering procedure in Appendix~\ref{app:clustering}.
+Importantly, for liquid staking services where validators are operated by separate entities (i.e., Lido, Stakewise, Swell, and RocketPool), we do not cluster all validators into one entity.
+Instead, we only cluster validators belonging to staking services into one entity if they are run by the same operator.
+For example, Lido validators are run by 30 different operators and we thus cluster them by operator in the following.
+Importantly, it is ambiguous whether the validators associated with a staking service should be classified as a single entity or multiple distinct entities, as we will detail in Section~\ref{sec:pessimistic}.
+Thus, the following analysis is an \textit{optimistic} analysis of the staking power decentralization, we also present a \textit{pessimistic} analysis in Section~\ref{sec:pessimistic}.